mastodon-sc/mastodon-documentation/docs/partA/manual_editing.md

 Move to the TrackScheme view.
 You will find the spots you last created there always at rightmost part of the view.
 Since they are not linked, they should appear each in their separate column, in a stairway manner.
-Select them all by dragging a selection box around them and press .
+Select them all by dragging a selection box around them and press `Shift K`.
 They should now link together into a new track.
 With one of the spot of this newly created track selected, press to jump to the first spot in the track.
 Then press to edit its name into something like _My first track_.